NCI-Agency/anet/docs/User_Workflows_and_Documentation.md

 edit and resubmit the report.

 In order to edit the report, you’ll first need to navigate to the report in ANET.
-You can do this by clicking on the link provided in the email, or clicking on “My Reports” on the left-hand menu of the homepage.
+You can do this by clicking on the link provided in the email, or clicking on “My Work” on the left-hand menu, then clicking “My Reports”.
 When you find and click into the report, you can review the comment the reviewer left.

-To edit the report, click on the “Actions” button on the top right of the page, and select the edit option.
+To edit the report, click on the “Edit” button on the top right of the page.
 You’ll then be editing a draft version of the report.
 Once you’ve made the changes you need to make, you can save and resubmit the report for approval.

 ### View Principals You Advise

 Keeping track of who you’re advising is a critical part of the TAA mission.
-ANET provides a couple of ways to view the Principals you’re advising.
+ANET provides a couple of ways to view the principals you’re advising, also known as your *counterparts*.

-One way to find this information is to search for your name in the search bar at the top of the homepage.
-When you find yourself among the search results, click on your name.
-You’ll be taken to a page with your profile information, including your contact information, the position you hold, and reports you’ve authored or are mentioned in.
-In the “Position” section of the page, you’ll see a subsection called “Advises”.
-This section lists principals you advice.
+One way to find this information is to look at the page with your own details.
+In the top bar, next to your name, there's an *(edit)* link.
+Click that, and you’ll be taken to a page with your profile information, including your contact information, the position you hold, and reports you’ve authored or are mentioned in.
+In the “Assigned Principal” section of the page, you’ll see a subsection called “Advises”.
+This section lists principals you advise.

+Another way to find your counterparts is by clicking on “My Work” on the left hand menu, and then clicking on “My Counterparts”.
+On that page you can also see whether you have pending assessments for your counterparts that you still need to complete.

 You can also get to your profile information by navigating to your advising organization.
-You do this by clicking on “Advisor Organizations” on the left hand menu, and selecting your advising organization.
-Once there, click on “Laydown” in the submenu on the left-hand of the page.
-You can find yourself under “Supported Laydown”.
+You do this by clicking on “My Work” on the left hand menu, and then clicking on “My Organization”.
+You can find yourself under “Supported Positions”.

 To see if other advisors are advising your principal, you can click on their name to view their profile information.
-Under the “Position” section, you’ll see the subsection called “Advised by” which lists their advisors.
+Under the “Assigned Advisor” section, you’ll see the subsection called “Is advised by” which lists their advisors.

 ### Emailing Individual Reports

 When you read a report that you think someone else may want to read, you can quickly and easily email it to them from within ANET.
 To send someone a report:

-1. Click the “Actions” button on the top right of the report
+1. Go to the report's preview page.
-1. Select the “Email Report” option
+1. Click the “Email report” button.
-1. You’ll be prompted to search for the name of the person you’d like to send the report to.
+1. You’ll be prompted to enter the email addresses of the people you’d like to send the report to.
 1. You also have the option to include a comment in the email.
 Once you’ve added the comment, click the “Send Email” button and you’re all set.